Historical Society of Washington, D.C.: History

 The Columbia Historical Society was founded in 1894 by a group of 36 men and women, with the following mission: "Its objects shall be the collection, preservation, and diffusion of knowledge respecting the history and topography of the District of Columbia and national history and biography."
 The organization had as its goal "collecting the scattered and rapidly disappearing records of events and individuals prominent in the history of the city and District."
 The main role of the early society was to serve as a forum for members to present historical research, which was then published in the Records of the Columbia Historical Society.
 The organization also amassed library and manuscript collections.

 By 1899, the new organization had 108 members.
 Of these, 95 were men, and 101 were residents of Northwest Washington.
 Although African Americans constituted one-third of the then-racially segregated city's population, the membership of the Columbia Historical Society was all white.

 The growth of the collections presented difficulties.
 For more than 50 years, the society used rented and donated rooms to house its offices and library.
 Volunteers served as librarians and curators.
-In the late 1940s, a bill to finance reassembly of Francis Scott Key's home and give it to the society passed Congress, but President Harry Truman vetoed it for budgetary reasons.
+In the late 1940s, a bill to finance reassembly of Francis Scott Key's home and give it to the society was passed by Congress, but President Harry Truman vetoed it for budgetary reasons.
 A professional appointed in 1947 promulgated a collecting policy and created the first catalog.

 In 1954, the District of Columbia Public Library, which had been storing the society's collections, threatened to evict them because of its own space problems.
 The society's board of trustees appealed to the membership for a home.
-In 1955, Amelia Keyser Heurich, widow of prominent Washington brewer Christian Heurich, donated the family's four-story mansion) near Dupont Circle, which became the society's headquarters.
+In 1955, Amelia Keyser Heurich, widow of prominent Washington brewer Christian Heurich, donated the family's four-story mansion near Dupont Circle, which became the society's headquarters.
 The society took possession of the mansion the following year after Mrs. Heurich died.

 The society hired its first director in 1959, although the office of the board of trustees' president, Ulysses S. Grant III, who served from 1952 to 1968, still performed most of the society's work.
 For many years the house chairman lived on the third floor and rented offices in the building to other historical and patriotic organizations.
 Space was available for a library in the mansion, which housed the book, manuscript, photograph and other collections.